spelfrog/3d-aachen/README.md

 # TIFF to STL Converter

 This program converts TIFF heightmaps to 3D STL files.
-The input is automatically subdivided into 4 quadrants, each saved as a separate STL file with walls, bottom, and embossed text labels.
+The input is automatically subdivided into 4 quadrants, each saved as a separate STL file with identifying text labels.

 ## Features

 - Converts TIFF heightmaps to 4 separate STL files (quadrants)
 - Preprocesses heightmaps to smooth out pixel errors
-- Creates complete 3D models with:
-  - Terrain surface from heightmap
-  - Walls around the perimeter
-  - Bottom surface with embossed text showing:
+- Adds text labels at the bottom of each model showing:
   - Scale dimensions (e.g., 500x500m)
   - Original filename
   - Quadrant section (top_left, top_right, bottom_left, bottom_right)

 ## Installation